PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

   </table>
 </div>

-To better understand how people are using your product, PostHog also offers the following features:
+PostHog also offers the following features to help you understand how people are using your product:

 <div className="overflow-x-auto -mx-5 px-5 w-screen md:w-auto">
   <table className="w-full mt-4">